Benex254/FastAnime/README.md

 translation_type = sub  # Preferred language for anime (options: dub, sub) server = top  # Default server (options: dropbox, sharepoint, wetransfer.gogoanime, top) auto_next = False  # Auto-select next episode
+# Auto select the anime provider results with fuzzyfind.
+# Note this wont always be correct.But 99% of the time will be.
+auto_select=True

 [general]
 preferred_language = romaji  # Display language (options: english, romaji)
 downloads_dir = <Default-videos-dir>/FastAnime  # Download directory
+use_fzf=False # whether to use fzf as the interface for the anilist command and others.

 [anilist]
 # Not implemented yet